Published: 03-12-2026, 04:45 pm | Updated: 06-19-2026, 04:58 pm

 For much of the 20th century, gold’s nominal price was fixed by government decree.
 Under the Bretton Woods system established after World War II, the U.S. dollar was pegged to gold at $35 per ounce — and other major currencies were pegged to the dollar.
 This arrangement structurally constrained inflation and made gold’s nominal price immovable.

-When President Nixon ended dollar-gold convertibility on August 15, 1971 — the event now known as the Nixon Shock — the modern gold-inflation relationship was born.
+When President Richard Nixon ended dollar-gold convertibility on August 15, 1971 — the event now known as the Nixon Shock — the modern gold-inflation relationship was born.
 Gold was freed to trade at market prices for the first time in decades, and the consequences were dramatic.

 Key takeaway: For nearly 50 years, gold’s price was set by governments — not markets.
 Everything you need to know about gold as an inflation hedge starts the moment that changed.